Graeme Langlands: Greatest try never scored

 During the final of the 1972 World Cup played between Australia and Great Britain at the Stade de Gerland in Lyon, France, Langlands was involved in what many believe to be the "greatest try never scored".
 During the first half of the game (which ended in a 10-all draw and gave the Lions the World Cup based on previous results of the tournament), Australian halfback Dennis Ward put up a bomb about 45 metres from the Lions try line.
 Langlands gave chase and as the ball came down over the try line, he leaped into the air and caught it on the full and had seemingly scored a spectacular try.
 The French referee Georges Jameau disallowed it though, believing Langlands to be offside.
 Television replays however showed the Australian Captain-coach was approximately half a metre onside and that he had scored a fair try.

-The man and his playing style

-Langlands had an unhappy childhood brought up by an alcoholic father.
-On-field he could be hot-headed and petulant in his early career, though he matured into a fine leader.
-Fundamentally taciturn and introspective he was not given to pre- or post-match speeches as captain but demonstrated an uncompromising leadership style via his will-to-win and a preparedness to be mean and ruthless if required.